SofiaG1l/GivenWorkshops/README.md

 You can access all the material [here](https://github.com/SofiaG1l/Using_Facebook_API), and check the video of the course [here](https://iussp.org/en/iussp-seminar-digital-demography-era-big-data).

-Originally, this workshop was requested by IUSSP and funded by BBVA Foundation [Bytes & Bites](https://iussp.org/en/iussp-seminar-digital-demography-era-big-data) as part of their professional development program [Jun.
+Originally, this workshop was requested by IUSSP and funded by BBVA Foundation [link](https://iussp.org/en/iussp-seminar-digital-demography-era-big-data) as part of their professional development program [Jun.
 2019].